 Golf Course Rd,

 18 holes.
-Clifftop links.
+Seaside links.
 Undulating terrain - several slopes to climb.

 Visitors welcome on weekdays and weekends.